ParhamBateni/Lauzhack-llm-workshop/README.md

 ## 🤖 Backend Server

-A FastAPI-based server designed to handle chatbot interactions:
+A FastAPI-based server designed to handle chatbot interactions, with full end-to-end Retrieval-Augmented Generation (RAG) **powered by `llama_index`**:

 ### Current Features:
 - CORS-enabled API endpoints
 - Chat message processing endpoint (`/chat`)
 - Environment variable management
+- Vector document retrieval (semantic search over your docs, using `llama_index`)
+- LLM integration and prompt construction
 - Error handling and logging

 ### Planned Implementation:
-- LLM integration (OpenAI, Hugging Face, or custom models)
+- Additional model options (OpenAI, Hugging Face, or custom models)
 - Conversation memory and context management
 - Response streaming capabilities
 - Authentication and rate limiting

+## 💬 Chatbot Widget Implementation

+The frontend comes with a reusable chat widget that you can embed in any page of your business website or internal tool.

+### Key Widget Features:
+- Instant live chat interface with smooth UX
+- User question input with support for multi-turn dialogue
+- Shows streaming/loading status while awaiting AI response
+- Context-aware answers using real business knowledge (RAG)
+- Fully responsive and mobile friendly
+- Easy to adapt to brand colors and layout

+**How it works:**
+The JavaScript in `frontend/scripts/` handles real-time communication with the backend API, sending user messages and displaying AI responses.
+The widget is designed in a modular way so it can be dropped into any static or dynamic website.

+> Try it!
+Open `frontend/static_pages/index.html` and start chatting with your AI assistant, powered by your own documents and knowledge base.

 ## 🎨 Frontend Template